 Tell us a little about yourself.

-You want to impress someone, where are you taking them?
+When you want to impress someone, where do you take them?

 What’s one of the city’s most underrated places?

 Definitely Taco Bill on Russell Street.
 These places offer a much-needed change of pace from the cut and thrust of Melbourne’s relentless food and wine culture.
 Family restaurant dining is an endangered experience that needs to be protected.

 Where do you go to escape the city?

 Mount Buller.
 The Victorian High Country is a sacred place.
 Take Friday off work and enjoy the drive.

 Is there somewhere that makes Melbourne a better place?

 Angel Music Bar.
 It has the most diverse crowd out of any other bar in Melbourne – a true cross-section of who we are.